gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 The "Secret access key" value will only be shown once.
 Make sure you copy that value and store it in a safe location.
 {% endhint %}

-Make sure that your user name has the right policies attached in order to user Grid correctly.
+Make sure that your user name has the right policies attached to use Grid correctly.
 Refer to the section [Adding Grid AWS Policies & Roles](https://docs.grid.ai/platform/about-these-features/adding-custom-cloud-credentials#step-2-add-iam-permissions-to-your-account) for more details.

 ### Step 2: Add IAM permissions to your account